davidpots/playsongnotes/_lessons/88 [Bob Dylan] Knockin on Heavens Door.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+This lesson shows you an easy way to play "Knockin' On Heaven's Door" by Bob Dylan.
+This is an absolutely classic song that only uses 4 chords (G, D, C, and A minor).
+I'll teach you these chords, explain the strumming pattern, how to play the chords in the right order, and finally show you some flourish & fills you can add.

+Video timestamps:

+- 0:00 Playthrough & Lesson Overview
+- 1:18 Chords needed
+- 3:50 Strumming pattern
+- 5:20 Chord progressions
+- 6:50 Adding flourish & fills

 ## Lyrics w/ chords